dominservice/laravel-theme-helper/README.md

 3) Does the package impose a project structure?
 No. It exposes services and a facade.
 Use only the modules you need.

 ---

+## Support
+### Support this project (Ko‑fi)
+If this package saves you time, consider buying me a coffee: https://ko-fi.com/dominservice — thank you!

+---